 - Lean the motorcycle on the side stand.

 - Shift gear to neutral.

-- Push the chain upward at a distance 1 from the chain sliding guard and determine the chain tension 3.
+- Push the chain upwards near the vertical rib of the swingarm and measure the chain tension 3.

-The upper chain section © must be taut.
+The upper chain section 3 must be taut.

 Chain wear is not always even, so you should repeat this measurement at different chain positions.